What’s the deal with sales and use tax on remote purchases?

 This ongoing transformation in the retail space has sparked rigorous debate around the administration and collection of sales tax on remote purchases between retail-backed policy groups to state and local legislative bodies and the United States Congress.

 - Are remote sellers required to collect and remit sales tax on purchases made by buyers in other states?

 - What is the responsibility of the government to create a level playing field for remote sellers?

 - Who is responsible for the accuracy of use tax compliance?

 - Will remote sales tax collection effectively turn all remote sellers into multistate entities?

-In this white paper, our state and local tax professionals discuss the different ways states are attempting to use remote sales tax collection as a funding source to plug gaping budget holes.
+In this white paper, our state and local tax professionals discuss the statutory, regulatory, and administrative strategies states are using to capture remote sales tax collection as a funding source to boost state coffers.